How I Use St. Patrick’s Day to Drive Real Website Traffic

 I really like how Chicago Explore used quick facts to engage its audience with St. Patrick’s Day content:

-To keep people interested, use different types of content, like:
+To keep people interested, use different types of content for your March 17th marketing:

 • Quick tips that people can actually use